RoadieHQ/marketing-site/content/backstage/plugins/travis-ci.md

     language: yaml
     code: 'travis-ci.com/repo-slug: owner-name/project-name'

-  - intro: Add your developer api key (from [Travis Preferences](https://travis-ci.com/account/preferences)) to the environmental variables for your backstage backend server
+  - intro: Add your developer api key to the environment variables of your backstage backend server (you can find it in https://travis-ci.com/account/preferences), in the form of the word 'token' followed by your api key.
+So it should look like this
     language: bash
     code: 'TRAVISCI_AUTH_TOKEN="token your-api-key"'
 ---